 Asheville, N.C.
 (August 22, 2016) – McKibbon Hospitality and Peter and Martha Pollay announced today that they are partnering on several new dining concepts in Asheville, NC.
 The Pollays, who own Posana restaurant in downtown Asheville, will contribute to two of McKibbon’s hotel projects currently under construction.
 They will act as culinary consultants for McKibbon on its AC Hotel Asheville Downtown and will collaborate with McKibbon on the mixed-use project being developed at the site of the former BB&T building.
-The AC Hotel is set to open in late 2016, and the mixed-use project at the site of the former BB&T building, which John McKibbon is developing with Glenn W. Wilcox Sr., will open in 2018 and include a boutique hotel, condominiums, parking and retail space for lease.
+The AC Hotel is set to open in late 2016, and the mixed-use project at the site of the former BB&T building, which John McKibbon is developing with Glenn W. Wilcox Sr., will open late summer 2019 and include a boutique hotel, condominiums, parking and retail space for lease.

 “We are thrilled to be working with Peter and Martha on the world-class food and beverage program we are creating for our new AC Hotel as well as the two independent restaurant concepts we are planning for our project at the former BB&T site,” said John McKibbon, chairman of McKibbon Hospitality.
 “Peter and Martha are true industry experts who will be an integral part of helping us implement carefully crafted food and beverage offerings that will create unique experiences at both properties.
 This partnership is an important step for McKibbon as we grow our lifestyle hotel division, which focuses on implementing customized programs for guests and locals, while incorporating the surrounding local culture into each hotel.”